 Next, gently remove the floss from between your teeth.
 Wind a new 1-inch section of floss between your fingers, move to the next tooth, and repeat.

 Prophylactic cleanings are required for all patients.
 They are the regular cleanings you get every 6 months at your dental appointments.
-During most cleanings, your dentist or dental hygienist will remove plaque, tartar and bacteria from your teeth, buff and polish them, and then floss your teeth to remove any residual debris.
+During most cleanings, your dentist in Nassau Bay or dental hygienist will remove plaque, tartar and bacteria from your teeth, buff and polish them, and then floss your teeth to remove any residual debris.

 Periodontal cleanings are different.
 They’re only needed if you have periodontal or gum disease.
 This process, also known as a “deep cleaning” is done in two appointments, usually with half of your mouth cleaned at each appointment.
 Your dentist will scrape away plaque and tartar from between your teeth and gums, and smooth the roots of your teeth to eliminate pockets that trap bacteria.
 Unless you have gum disease, you won’t need a periodontal cleaning.